spotify/luigi/doc/configuration.rst

   missing_data=20
   task_failed=30
   scheduling_error=35
-  unknown_reason=38
+  unknown_reason=38 or 0
   unhandled_exception=40

 unhandled_exception
   For internal Luigi errors.
 Defaults to 4, since this type of error probably will not recover over time. unknown_reason
-  For when a task fails or is left pending for unknown reasons. missing_data
+  For when a task does not run successfully because of an unknown reason.
+Despite this case can be expected in an error free execution, it does not guarantee completeness of the root task.
+Return code 38 is advised only for cases in which Luigi return code 0 is used by the user to guarantee root tasks' completeness. missing_data
   For when an :py:class:`~luigi.task.ExternalTask` is not complete, and this caused the worker to give up.
 As an alternative to fiddling with this, see